amine-2074/Freebusy/README.md

 Then just import the data and tables and create an encryption key using the following commands :

 ```
+php artisan key:generate    //generate a key for the application
 php artisan migrate     //migrate the tables to the database
-php artisan db:seed     //sends the data of the file freebusy.txt to the database after the treatment
+php artisan db:seed     //sends the data of the file freebusy.txt to the database (it will take some time due to the number of data)
-php artisan key:generate    //generates a key for the application
+composer install    //to install dependencies and generate vendor folder and autoload files
 ```

 ### Local-Server